 What we like: Performance-focused footwear for technical mountain pursuits.

 What we don’t: Known to have a narrow fit, although that’s shifting.

-One of our consistent favorites within La Sportiva’s collection is the TX4.
+One of our consistent favorites within La Sportiva’s collection is the TX4, which got a recent sustainability upgrade and is now the TX4 Evo.
 Technically an approach shoe, the TX4 is incredibly grippy and an excellent scrambler but still comfortable and flexible enough for long days on the trail.
-The rest of the TX series is equally impressive, from the lightweight TX2 to the burly, mid-height TXS GTX.
-Traditionally, many of La Sportiva’s shoes fit decidedly on the narrow side, but there have been a handful of exceptions (including the TX collection, Spire, and Wildcat), and the brand began introducing dedicated wide sizes for spring 2021.
-Backpackers should also check out their light Pyramid GTX and Nucleo High II GTX boots, both of which punch well above their weight in terms of performance.
+The rest of the TX series is equally impressive, from the lightweight TX2 Evo to the mid-height TX Hike.
+Traditionally, many of La Sportiva’s shoes fit decidedly on the narrow side, but there have been a handful of exceptions (including the TX collection, Spire, and Wildcat), and the brand began introducing dedicated wide sizes in 2021.
+Backpackers should also check out their light Ultra Raptor II Mid GTX and Nucleo High II GTX boots, both of which punch well above their weight in terms of performance.

 Location: Jetzendorf, Germany